Andrey-RV/BaseConversion/README.md

 ```

 ### Converting from decimal
-Instatiate a Decimal object passing either a str or an int representation of a decimal number
+Instantiate a Decimal object passing either a str or an int representation of a decimal number
 ```
-decimal_number = binary.Decimal('45')
+decimal_number = Decimal('45')
 ```

 The binary and hexadecimal values are returned from the methods to_binary() and to_hexadecimal()